thanhlmm/refi-app/README.md

 ## Refi App

-It's a tool to give developers less pain when developing applications with Firestore.
+It's a tool to give developers lesser pain when developing applications with Firestore.
 Save more time to focus on building applications instead of playing with Firebase's poor UI

 You can **query, insert, monitor and migration** with our **new Awesome client** that solves it all.

 ## Features

-### 📜 Table view - Easy view & edit a large amount of data like Excel
+### 📜 Table view - Easily view & edit large amounts of data like in Excel

 <img width="1194" alt="Screen Shot 2021-04-08 at 18 28 20" src="https://user-images.githubusercontent.com/9281080/115814339-0b922280-a41f-11eb-90c0-a85ac1979ea8.png">

 ### 🗒️ JSON Editor - You can add, edit documents like in your editor.
-No more wasted time clicking to add just a document
+No more wasted time clicking to just add a document

 <img width="1186" alt="Screen Shot 2021-04-08 at 18 28 26" src="https://user-images.githubusercontent.com/9281080/115814309-fddc9d00-a41e-11eb-98e0-3133c24e05e2.png">